julianvogels/DrumApp/README.md

 DrumApp will feature a 12 x 16 grid on the right of the screen for note on/off features as well as track/step parameter changes.
 The controls will be on the left side of the screen.

 The DrumApp is a way to quickly creatre interesting loops.
-The flexibility of the DrumApp will not only allow users to program drum loops but also bass and melodic lines with individual track speeds, track play direction and various parameters per track and per step.
+The flexibility of the DrumApp will not only allow users to program drum loops but also bass and melodic lines with individual track speeds, track play direction, track length and various parameters per track/step.

 The DrumApp will be a great tool for producers to take with them while travelling and then return home to their studio and replace samples used in the app with sounds from hardware in the studio.